CCBR/METRO/README.md

 > **Input MAF-like file(s) to process.**
 > *type: file*
 >
 > One or more MAF-like files can be provided.
 From the command-line, each input file should seperated by a space.
 Globbing is also supported!
 This makes selecting input files easier.
 Input MAF-like input files should be in an excel-like, CSV, or TSV format.
 For each input file a new output file will be generated in the specified output directory.
-Each file will end with the following extension: `.aasap.tsv`.
+Each file will end with the following extension: `.metro.tsv`.
 >
 > ***Example:***
 > `--input data/*.xls*`